Collective-Kotti/kotti_pdf/README.rst

 kotti_pdf
 *********

-This is an extension to Kotti that allows to add foo to your site.
+This is an extension to Kotti that allow users to upload and view PDF to your site.
+PDF files are stored in the database and is protected by Kotti's user roles and permissions.

 |pypi|_
 |downloads_month|_